MarkCiliaVincenti/Backport.System.Threading.Lock/README.md

 If you want to avoid limiting what you are able to do, you need a solution such as this library.

 ## Usage
-There are two methods for using this library, one that is clean but not hardened against thread aborts (which were removed since .NET 5.0), and another one that requires more work and the use of a factory method.
+There are two methods for using this library:

-If you are only targeting .NET 5.0 or greater, then you are strongly recommended to use the [clean method](#net50-or-greater).
+1. If you are only targeting .NET 5.0 or greater, then you are strongly recommended to use the [clean method](#net50-or-greater).
-If you need to target frameworks prior to .NET 5.0 (and that would also include .NET Standard 2.0 and 2.1), then you need to use the [factory method](#prior-to-net50).
+2. If you need to target frameworks prior to .NET 5.0 (and that would also include .NET Standard 2.0 and 2.1), then you need to use the [factory method](#prior-to-net50) because the clean method cannot be hardened against thread aborts which were removed in .NET 5.0.

 ### <a name="net50-or-greater"></a>Clean method: (if only targeting .NET 5.0 or greater)
 Use this library the same way you would use [System.Threading.Lock](https://learn.microsoft.com/en-us/dotnet/api/system.threading.lock?view=net-9.0).